The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Background and related results

 More recently, \cite{LamSIRS} showed that the survival time of the SIRS model on the star graph is asymptotically polynomial in the size of the graph.
-Because the result of \cite{MountfordExp} that the contact process has survival time $e^{\Theta(n)}$ on power law degree distribution random graphs for all $\lambda > 0$ relies heavily on the fact the contact process has $e^{\Theta(n)}$ on star graphs for all $\lambda > 0$, the results of \cite{LamSIRS} and \cite{CSW} pose an interesting question of whether these variant models exhibit qualitatively different behavior from that of the classical contact process on power law degree distribution random graphs.
-Conversely, \cite{FriedrichSIRS} show that the expected survival time of the SIRS process is exponential in the size of the graph for certain expander graphs, suggesting one might expect similar behavior on power law degree distribution random graphs.
-Theorem \ref{thm:powerlaw} answers this question for our isolation model rather than the SIRS model, but because these models are similar we suspect the same result holds in the case of the SIRS model and that this result could be proved using techniques similar to the ones we use here.
+Because the result of \cite{mountford2016exponential} that the contact process has survival time $e^{\Theta(n)}$ on power law degree distribution random graphs for all $\lambda > 0$ relies heavily on the fact the contact process has survival time $e^{\Theta(n)}$ on star graphs for all $\lambda > 0$, the results of \cite{LamSIRS} and \cite{CSW} pose an interesting question of whether these variant models exhibit qualitatively different behavior from that of the classical contact process on power law degree distribution random graphs.
+Conversely, \cite{FriedrichSIRS} show that the expected survival time of the SIRS process is exponential in the size of the graph for certain expander graphs, suggesting one might expect similar behavior on random graphs with power law degree distributions.
+Theorem \ref{thm:powerlaw} answers this question for our isolation model, and by Corollary~\ref{cor:sirs}, this also holds for the SIRS model.
+Very recently, several months after our preprint \cite{OldIsoVig} was posted on arXiv, three independent preprints \cite{lam2026supercriticalitysirsrandomnetworks, he2026waningimmunityfailsrestore, gobel2026} concerning related aspects of the SIRS model on networks appeared.
+Some of the results in these works overlap with a corollary of the main results already obtained in \cite{OldIsoVig}.